 The American Academy of Cosmetic Dentistry cites a recent study in which participants were shown pictures of people before and after receiving dental cosmetic enhancements.
 The people with improved smiles were rated not only as more attractive, but also as more popular, successful, sensitive, and friendly.

 If you are interested in transforming your smile, we can help in a variety of ways.
-The following are some of the most common cosmetic issues that Dr. Linda King, DDS and her team can correct:
+The following are some of the most common cosmetic issues that Dr. Linda King and her team can correct:

 Gum recession can be caused by gum disease, brushing too hard, grinding or clenching or teeth, age, or genetics.
 Whatever the cause, receding gums lead to exposed tooth roots, resulting in teeth that appear longer than natural.
 Exposed roots make your teeth more vulnerable to decay or sensitivity, as well as more serious problems, such as bone loss.
 To treat exposed roots, our dentist can perform a soft-tissue graft, or a gum graft, in Locust Grove, Georgia.
 During this procedure, our dentist will remove small amounts of tissue from the top of your mouth or another source and graft them into the areas where your gums have receded.
 In the end, your dental roots are covered and your gum line is restored to its original, healthy state.
 A gum graft can protect your teeth and gums from further damage.